-To make forecast improvements, a company must know its forecast error, and then what techniques make what percentage improvement in the forecast error.
-If the company is “hazy” as to what a relative forecast error is, or what their forecast error is, it becomes impossible to know what the impact is of changes to techniques.
+To make forecast improvements, a company must know its forecast error and then what techniques make what percentage improvement in the forecast error.
+If the company is “hazy” as to what a relative forecast error is or what their forecast error is, it becomes impossible to know the impact of changes to techniques.

 The forecast error that is pertinent to supply planning is the error at the product location combination.
 No other aggregation higher than this has any meaning for supply planning as the supply plan must be generated at the product location.

 Companies require an easy way to measure forecast error.
-Brightwork Forecast Explorer provides the easiest way to calculate forecast error, and it can be used to calculate any forecast interval (that is a grouping of periods) and many different forecasting inputs.
+Brightwork Forecast Explorer provides the easiest way to calculate forecast error.
+It can be used to calculate any forecast interval (that is a grouping of periods) and many different forecasting inputs.

 Problem #2: A Lack of Weighting of the Forecast Error